dotnet/orleans/src/Documentation/Deployment-and-Operations/Docker-Deployment.md

 # docker-compose

-The `docker-compose.yml` file, essentially pack up within a project a set of services and its dependencies at service level.
+The `docker-compose.yml` file, essentially defines (within a project) a set of services and its dependencies at service level.
 Each service contains one or more instances of a given container, which is based on the images you selected on your Dockerfile.
-More details on the `docker-compose` you you can find on [docker-compose documentation](https://docs.docker.com/compose/).
+More details on the `docker-compose` can be found on [docker-compose documentation](https://docs.docker.com/compose/).

 For an Orleans deployment, a common use case is to have a `docker-compose.yml` which contains two services.
 One for Orleans Silo, and other for Orleans Client.
 The Client would have a dependency on the Silo and that means, it will only start after the Silo service is up.
 Another case is to add a storage/database service/container, like for example SQL Server, which should start first before the client and the silo, so both services should take a dependency on it.